 2.46

-From the above and the results achieved, the Board of Directors recommends no dividend distribution for 2024 at a rate of 8% (Eight percent) of the capital to be deducted from the total amount of retained earnings.
+From the above and the results achieved, the Board of Directors recommends distributing dividends to shareholders for the year 2025 at a rate of 7% (seven per cent) of the share capital, to be deducted from the total amount of retained earnings.

-The company continues to promote the implementation of the best systems to preserve the rights and funds of the shareholders and activate transparency to ensure the optimal utilization of information to make the best decisions.
+The Company continues to strengthen the implementation of best practices to safeguard shareholders’ rights and funds, and to promote transparency to ensure the optimal use of information for the purpose of making the best decisions.

-KREIC continues to work and search for available investment opportunities to diversify sources of income and optimize the utilization of financial surpluses, in addition to disposing of non-income generating assets in accordance with the approved executive plan.
+The Group continues to work and seek available investment opportunities to diversify sources of income and make optimal use of financial surpluses, in addition to disposing of non-income-generating and non-performing assets in accordance with the approved implementation plan.

-On my own behalf and on behalf of the members of the Board of Directors, I would like to thank the executive management and all employees of the company for their sincere efforts, hoping that everyone will exert more effort and diligent work in order to elevate our company to higher levels of work and distinguished joint effort.
+I would also like to express my personal gratitude, and that of the members of the Board of Directors, to the executive management and all the company’s employees for their dedicated efforts, and we hope that everyone will continue to exert further effort and work diligently to elevate our company to higher levels of excellence through our collective work and joint endeavors.